John Dyneley Prince: Early life

 Prince was born in New York City in 1868, the son of John Dyneley Prince (1843–1883) and Anna Maria (née Morris) Prince (1847–1904).
 His paternal grandparents were John Dyneley Prince and Mary (née Travers) Prince.
 His maternal grandparents were Thomas H. Morris and Mary (née Johnson) Morris (a daughter of Reverdy Johnson, a U.S. Senator from Maryland who also served as United States Attorney General).
 After the death of his father in 1883, his mother remarried to Dr. Alfred Lebbeus Loomis, who served as president of the Association of American Physicians.
 His step brother was Henry Patterson Loomis.

 He attended Columbia Grammar School.
 Prince had a strong interest in foreign languages as a child, acquiring basic skills in speaking the Romani and Shelta languages by the age of 12, after reading Charles Godfrey Leland's ethnographic accounts of the Gypsies.
 As retold in his 1939 memoir Fragments from Babel, he ran away with another boy from their families in New York to a Gypsy camp near Newark, New Jersey, where they spent three days and were accepted because of his proficiency in their language.
 He also learned Welsh and Turkish in his youth.

 Prince attended Columbia University, graduating with a B.A. in 1888.
 He represented Columbia on the University of Pennsylvania's Babylonian expedition, where Sultan Abdul Hamid II of the Ottoman Empire heard of his language skills and made him an honorary captain of the troops that protected the expedition, after conversing with Prince in Turkish.
 He then studied Semitic languages at University of Berlin from 1888 to 1889 and received his Ph.D from Johns Hopkins University in 1892.

 Career

 He was professor of Semitic languages at New York University from 1892 to 1902 and dean of its Graduate School from 1895 to 1902.

 Prince served as a professor of Semitic languages on the faculty of Columbia University from 1902 to 1915, when he was named professor of Slavonic languages at Columbia from 1915 to 1921 and again from 1933 to 1935, whereupon he was named professor of East European languages from 1935 to 1937.
+During this time, Prince also first studied the local 'Jersey Dutch', the localised language of the original Dutch settlers in the area. for which he taught himself Dutch.
+At the time of his 'discovery', the language was already nearly extinct.

 Prince was elected to the American Philosophical Society in 1913.